Bhagavad Gita: Karma yoga – selfless action

-Bhakti yoga
+Bhakti yoga – devotion

+While the Upanishads focus more on knowledge and the identity of the self with Brahman, the Bhagavad Gita shifts the emphasis towards devotion and the worship of a personal deity, specifically Krishna.
 In the Bhagavad Gita, bhakti is characterized as the "loving devotion, a longing, surrender, trust and adoration" of the divine Krishna as the ishta-devata.
 While bhakti is mentioned in many chapters, the idea gathers momentum after verse 6.30, and chapter 12 is where is fully developed.
 According to Fowler, the bhakti in the Gita does not imply renunciation of "action", but the bhakti effort is assisted with "right knowledge" and dedication to one's dharma.
 Theologian Catherine Cornille writes, "The text [of the Gita] offers a survey of the different possible disciplines for attaining liberation through knowledge (Jnana), action (karma), and loving devotion to God (bhakti), focusing on the latter as both the easiest and the highest path to salvation."

-According to M. R. Sampatkumaran, a Bhagavad Gita scholar, the Gita's message is that mere knowledge of the scriptures cannot lead to final release, but "devotion, meditation, and worship are essential."
-The Gita likely spawned a "powerful devotionalism" movement, states Fowler, because the text and this path was simpler, and available to everyone.
+According to M. R. Sampatkumaran, a Bhagavad Gita scholar, Gita's message is that mere knowledge of the scriptures cannot lead to final release, but "devotion, meditation, and worship are essential."
+The Gita likely spawned a "powerful devotional" movement, states Fowler, because the text and this path were simpler and available to everyone.

-Jnana yoga
+Jnana yoga – discernment of the true self

 Jnana yoga is the path of knowledge, wisdom, and direct realization of the Brahman.
-In the Bhagavad Gita, it is also referred to as buddhi yoga and its goal is self-realization.
+In the Bhagavad Gita, it is also referred to as buddhi yoga and its goal is the discernment of the true self.
 The text states that this is the path that intellectuals tend to prefer.
 The chapter 4 of the Bhagavad Gita is dedicated to the general exposition of jnana yoga.
 The Gita praises the path, calling the jnana yogi to be exceedingly dear to Krishna, but adds that the path is steep and difficult.

-Synthesis of yogas, Raja yoga

-Sivananda's commentary regards the eighteen chapters of the Bhagavad Gita as having a progressive order, by which Krishna leads "Arjuna up the ladder of Yoga from one rung to another."
-The influential commentator Madhusudana Sarasvati divided the Gitas eighteen chapters into three sections with six chapters each.
-Swami Gambhirananda characterises Madhusudana Sarasvati's system as a successive approach in which Karma yoga leads to Bhakti yoga, which in turn leads to Jnana yoga: